emer/axon/examples/bench/perf_napkin_math.md

 ## SendSpikeFun
 This function sends a spike to receiving projections, if the neuron has spiked.
-It's called once for every millisecond, just like NeuronFun.
+It's called once for every cycle (simulated millisecond), just like NeuronFun.

 Total time: 26s out of 70s total, almost all of it spent in Axon.SendSpike